vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

 Taken together, these arguments for a difference between the author of the main text and that of the commentary seem strong, but they do not hold up to a closer scrutiny.
 The commentary does indeed seem to have been finalised after the main text, and as we shall see below (25), it is addressed to a different audience.
 Nevertheless, I argue that the commentator is the same as the author of the main text.

-First, in his later work, the *Bṛhadvaiṣṇavatoṣanī*, Sanātana Gosvāmin refers to more extensive discussions on particular topics in the commentary to the *Bhagavadbhaktivilāsa* (10.470 and twice 10.58),[^FN000033] but he refers in the same way to the main text of the
+First, in his later work, the *Bṛhadvaiṣṇavatoṣanī*, Sanātana Gosvāmin refers to more extensive discussions on particular topics in the commentary to the *Bhagavadbhaktivilāsa* (10.470 and twice 10.58),[^FN000033] but he refers in the same way to the main text of the HBV (10.59–82, 3.262–280).[^FN000034]

 [^FN000033]: